Meeting the Unique Needs of Children During & After a Disaster

 - Do not expose children to news and/or images of the disaster.

 - Provide opportunities for children to see friends and supportive adults.

 - Encourage children to express their thoughts and feelings through words, play, writing, drawing, and other mediums as appropriate.

-- If you notice a significant change in your child’s behavior after 4 weeks, consider seeing a professional counsellor.
+- If you notice a significant and persistent change in your child’s behavior, consider seeing a professional counselor.